vaishnav319/Wazrix-API/README.md

 # Wazrix-API

-This is a crypto currency values from wairx API this done using NODE JS and EJS.
+This is a crypto currency values from wazirx API this done using NODE JS and EJS.